joaogl/Fallen/README.md

 Fallen
 ======

-This game is being developed by Joao Lourenco, with the help of Domenic Viczian.
+This game is being developed by Joao Lourenco, with the Domenic Viczian ideas.
 Fallen is a Action/Adventure roguelike kinda game.

 **Ideas**